Social media has evolved more rapidly than any other marketing platform in history and things show no sign of slowing down anytime soon.

 Don’t Forget To Test!

-Testing is an essential element for any marketing campaign and basic testing principles can also be applied to your social media campaigns.
+Testing is an essential element of any marketing campaign and basic testing principles can also be applied to your social media campaigns.
 Experiment with different post types, posting different times of the day, using page post targeting to test different audiences – the options are nearly limitless.
 And don’t forget to also test with your paid social media campaigns as well!

 PS – Check out our free Guide to AB Testing